Osteoarthritis treatment on your plate

-If you're dealing with osteoarthritis (OA) of the knees, here’s some good news: research published in Nutrition Research says that a diet rich in fruits and vegetables has been shown to help reduce inflammation and pain in your joints.
+If you’re dealing with osteoarthritis (OA) of the knees, here’s some good news: research published in the journal Nutrition Research says that a diet rich in fruits and vegetables has been shown to help reduce inflammation and pain in your joints.

 Inflammation produces free radicals, the cell-damaging molecules that are formed in response to toxins and natural bodily processes.
 The synovium (the cushion between knee joints) is as prone to free radical damage as the skin, eyes, or any other body tissue.

 Antioxidants protect the body from free radicals.
 Older research from the Proceedings of the National Academy of Sciences and Clinical Rheumatology has shown that certain antioxidants may help prevent arthritis, slow its progression, and relieve pain.
 Being at a healthy weight is a critical component to managing OA of the knees.

 Avoiding extra body fat doesn’t just take weight off your knees.
 Body fat is metabolically active, so it’s capable of producing hormones and chemicals that actually increase levels of inflammation.